backstage/backstage/docs/features/kubernetes/configuration.md

 Will configure the Kubernetes plugin to connect to all GKE clusters in the project `gke-clusters` in the region `europe-west1`.

+Note that the GKE cluster locator can automatically provide the values for the `dashboardApp` and `dashboardParameters` options if you enable the `exposeDashboard` option.

 ##### `projectId`

 The Google Cloud project to look for Kubernetes clusters in.